thayerAlshaabi/DeepEye/src/object_classifier/README.md

 **load_model()** | Load pre-trained model into memory.
 **setup()** | This method would download a trained model from the API if necessary files were not found.
 And, it loads the trained model into memory - preferably GPU memory using the methods stated above.
 Then, prep. the tensorflow computation graph and initiates a tensorflow session.
 **scan_road()** | Capture frames and detecte objects.
+**detect_lane()** | Detect current lane that the car is driving in, then highlights both the road markers, as well as, the area enclosed by your lane onto the given frame.
+For more information please refer to [LaneDetector](lane_detection/README.md).

 ## Customization